As I write this post, it’s been exactly one year to the day since our middle child married the man of her dreams … and list.

 Do this First Before You Do Anything Else

-Whether you have a whole year to prepare or just three months like we did, doing this one thing first will help you tremendously as you plan.
+Whether you have a whole year to prepare an Austin wedding or just three months like we did, doing this one thing first will help you tremendously as you plan.
 Have coffee in your jammies with your sweet bride-to-be, and discuss her three most important elements of the wedding of her dreams.
 If you have to cut costs, you can cut them in an area that’s not as crucial to the enjoyment of her day.
 For Aly, the perfect wedding didn’t have to be an elaborate event, but these three things were really important to her.
 She wanted a beautiful dress, orange flowers, and a classic, citrus cake.
 If you don’t narrow down the deal-breakers, everything can quickly become a big deal.
 When everything becomes a big deal, nobody will enjoy the planning!

 Our Number One Best Decision

 The best decision we made was to hire a wedding planner.
 A friend had recommended a planner who helped her sister plan a wedding the year before, so I called her one day on our afternoon commute.
 Mike was driving, and shaking his head side to side.
 I knew he was thinking we didn’t need to add that cost to the budget, but as I listened to Tracy Collins verbally list all the day-of tasks she would tend to on our behalf, I didn’t hesitate.
 You’re hired, I said.
 This is my greatest recommendation.
 Tracy’s help was invaluable and made the day so stress-free.
 Her professional services were worth every penny in the planning of our daughter’s beautiful Austin wedding.